-Assignar’s fieldworker app allows all important information to be shared in real-time.
+Assignar’s mobile app allows all important information to be shared in real-time.
 For example, workers no longer need to go to the yard or depot to collect job packs, site plans, SWMS or timesheets.
-All jobsite information is easily accessible via the fieldworker app.
+All jobsite information is easily accessible via the mobile app.

 In addition, workers can submit their timesheets via their phone, with each submission date and time-stamped with geo-location.
 Safety forms and toolbox talks can be linked to a timesheet so that workers cannot submit their timesheet until they have completed the compulsory safety forms.